 not to interfere with the rights and peaceful enjoyment of others, and to avoid damaging the property of others.

-not to smoke in a CCHA unit, common areas or anywhere on CCHA property except designated smoking areas.
+not to smoke in a HACC unit, common areas or anywhere on HACC property except designated smoking areas.

 not to engage in prohibited criminal activity that threatens the health, safety or right to peaceful enjoyment of the premises by other residents or staff; and not to engage in drug-related criminal activity; and

-to comply with necessary and reasonable rules and program requirements of HUD and the CCHA.
+to comply with necessary and reasonable rules and program requirements of HUD and the HACC.

 But there is no requirement that they be able to do these things without assistance.

-If an applicant or resident family member needs assistance with one of the essential obligations of tenancy, CCHA will, as a reasonable accommodation, make a referral to an individual or agency that can provide such assistance.
+If an applicant or resident family member needs assistance with one of the essential obligations of tenancy, HACC will, as a reasonable accommodation, make a referral to an individual or agency that can provide such assistance.
 24 CFR § 8.20

-If an applicant or resident receives a referral to an agency or individual who can assist the applicant or resident with complying with the essential obligations of tenancy, the applicant or resident is not obligated to accept the service, but if refusing service results in a lease violation, CCHA may terminate the lease.
+If an applicant or resident receives a referral to an agency or individual who can assist the applicant or resident with complying with the essential obligations of tenancy, the applicant or resident is not obligated to accept the service, but if refusing service results in a lease violation, HACC may terminate the lease.
 24 CFR § 8.2

 An applicant or resident family with a member who has a disability and needs or wants a reasonable accommodation may request it at any time.
 24 CFR § 8.20

-If an applicant or resident would prefer not to discuss his/her disability with the CCHA, that is his/her right.
+If an applicant or resident would prefer not to discuss his/her disability with the HACC, that is his/her right.

-Any request that requires a certified verification, must be submitted directly to CCHA by the qualified person making the certification.
+Any request that requires a certified verification, must be submitted directly to HACC by the qualified person making the certification.

 Providing Information in Languages other than English for persons with Limited English Proficiency